Raghulsankar/Bcs-Academy-Training/Day-9/day9Notes.md

 2. function returning another function
 3. function assigned to a avariable.

-> if function treated as value then they are vfirst class variable.
+> if function treated as value then they are first class variable.

 ### why it is called First class variable?